This lesson shows only the highlights of the processes and is not a DIY lesson

 Kintsugi Gold Repair Process Instructions

 This tutorial demonstrates the main steps of our Kintsugi process.
-The presentation is intended to provide only a general idea of Lakeside Pottery's two Kintsugi methods and is not a precise instruction for a DIY
+The presentation is intended to provide only a general idea of Lakeside Pottery's two proprietary Kintsugi methods and is not a precise instruction for a DIY

 Broken pottery can happen due to an accident or can be broken on purpose.

 Breaking a Vessel Example The breaking methods we use are different depending on the vessel type and structure.
 The variables are - is it a bowl, a vase, a plate, porcelain, stoneware or earthenware?
-Walls thickness, uniformity and vessel size also determine the impact point, force and tool.
+Wall thickness, uniformity and vessel size also determine the impact point, force and tool.
 The goal is to have a controlled break so that the break pattern meets your vision and the customer's budget.
 Breaking it in stages enables the granularity needed to execute the pattern.
-Of course it does not always works the way you wished.
+Of course it does not always work the way you wished.
 Always wear goggles!!

 This same process (23.5K gold) was used for a project made for the White House as a Presidential gift to the Prime Minister of Japan.
-See 30 seconds video below.
+See a 30 seconds video below.

-Gold Effect Kintsugi
+Gold Effect Kintsugi Proprietary process

 Encapsulating two part non-yellowing proprietary epoxy